City Hall should really do something about their spider problem. |

 One clue left, #3.

-If you had to guess that one of these was called "Pigpen",
+If you had to guess that one of these was called "Pigpen", which one would you choose?. |

 The pigpen cipher translated to FIND BOBO AND THE FAMOUS DATE A MAN ONCE MADE A DEAL TO SWING FOR THE DISTANT FENCES FOR TWO FOR QUITE MANY KS PER YEAR.
 Unfortunately we didn't know where Bobo the Clown was, which made reassembling the jigsaw on the right difficult, especially since it almost certainly did not contain all the pieces.
 On the other hand, presumably once we assembled all the jigsaw pieces, the letters and numbers would form a message, so all we needed to do was to find a reasonable message from the letters AEEHINRSSTW022279.
 We also knew from the final readout mechanism that the answer would be a 6-digit number, and that when filled it, it would give us the three missing digits to a telephone number: 202-??9-9?89.
 Our anagram skills found that the letters anagrammed to "THE ANSWER IS 022279" Or, more likely, some rearrangement of those digits that actually formed a date.
 This meant that we only had to try around 25 different phone numbers until we found one that answered, right?